 Modern science has discovered ways to read the entire human genome, including what diseases a person is at risk of developing in childhood and as an adult.
 This knowledge can be beneficial when a person knows the risks ahead and chooses a life of prevention or risk minimization.
 One such example is choosing preventive mastectomy when genetic testing reveals a hereditary propensity for breast cancer.

 Researchers at McGill University in Montreal, Canada, question the value of including genome sequencing to the standard regimen of tests given to newborn babies.
 Sixty nations require a standard battery of tests be conducted moments after a baby is born.
 The research team asks if it's time to add genetic screening to the list.

-Whole genome screening (WGS) would identify far more risks than the current screening protocol but it could go too far.
+Whole-genome screening (WGS) would identify far more risks than the current screening protocol but it could go too far.
 If a child grows up knowing a dreaded disease is likely to cause debilitation and early death, does the emotional strain of knowing become too much to bear?
-What if secrets of paternity are revealed?
+What if the secrets of paternity are revealed?

 The McGill researchers shared their questions in a commentary published recently in the journal, Science Translational Medicine.
 Others areas of concern mentioned in the commentary include:

 - How to relay the info to parents untrained in human genetics.

 - If so, when should adult risks be revealed and to whom?